 Common Examples of Antimicrobials and How Microban® Utilizes Them

 While this is not an exhaustive list, and there are other natural substances that have antimicrobial properties, these are examples of antimicrobials that occur naturally that we use in our technology portfolio:

-Silver has been used as an example of antimicrobial agents since Hippocrates first described silver’s antimicrobial properties in 400 B.C.
+Silver has been used as an antimicrobial agent since Hippocrates first described silver’s antimicrobial properties in 400 B.C.
 However, it wasn’t until 1972 that scientists understood how silver works.
-Small amounts of silver disrupt bacteria’s metabolism by preventing it from converting nutrients into energy, which inhibits bacteria survival, reproduction and colonization.
+Small amounts of silver disrupt bacteria’s metabolism by preventing them from converting nutrients into energy, which inhibits bacteria survival, reproduction and colonization.

-Microban silver technology, SilverShield®, harnesses the antimicrobial properties of to silver to enhance polymers, ceramics, textiles and a range of other materials.
+Microban silver technology, SilverShield®, harnesses the antimicrobial properties of silver to enhance polymers, ceramics, textiles and a range of other materials.
 The unique geometry and highly efficient release mechanism of SilverShield means it is high performing whilst maintaining material durability and integrity.
 Read more about how SilverShield is implemented into Microban partner products.